Fluid-Dynamics-Group/hdf5-derive/README.md

 * Matlab
 * julia

-Since `hdf5` has no sense of the order of the matricies stored, you must manually transpose the arrays read.
+Since `hdf5` has no sense of the order of the matrices stored, you must manually transpose the arrays read.
 You can do this through the `transpose` attribute:

 ```